bparanj/crystal/computer/electronics/design/piezoelectric-effect.md

 To demonstrate how mechanical pressure on a piezoelectric material generates an electrical voltage.

 ### Materials Needed:
-- A piezoelectric buzzer or piezoelectric crystal (commonly found in electronic components like buzzers or lighters)
+- A piezoelectric buzzer or piezoelectric crystal ( found in electronic components like buzzers or lighters)
 - A multimeter set to measure voltage (in millivolts)
 - Wires for connections
 - A small weight or something to apply pressure (like a finger or a pencil eraser)